ripytide/metapac/README.md

 multi-backend declarative package manager

-`metapac` allows you maintain consistent packages among multiple machines and make setting up a new system with your preferred packages from your preferred package managers much easier.
+`metapac` allows you to maintain a consistent set of packages across multiple machines.
+It also makes setting up a new system with your preferred packages from your preferred package managers much easier.

 ## Installation